halilbeytorun/DesignPatternsWithModernCpp/Guidelines.md

 While features are important, software design is more important.

 ##  Guideline 2: Design for Change
+- Expect change in software.
+- Design for easy change and make software more adaptable.
+- Avoid combining unrelated, orthogonal aspects to prevent coupling.
+- Understand that coupling increases the likelihood for change and makes changes harder.
+- Adhere to the Single-Reponsibility Principle (SRP) to separate concerns.
+- Follow the Don't Repeat Yourself (DRY) principle to minimize duplication.
+- Avoid premature abstraction if you are not sure about the next change.

 One of the essential expectations from software is its ability to change easily in comparison with hardware.
 However, from experiance, it may be hard to change it.

 ### Seperations of Concerns